AI4EPS/EPS88_PyEarth/docs/README.md

 - Develop skills in machine learning and its applications in Earth Science
 - Work on practical projects to reinforce your learning

-Twill consist of a combination of lectures and hands-on exercises from the basics of Python to advanced topics like neural networks and their applications in Earth Science.
+The class will consist of a combination of lectures and hands-on exercises from the basics of Python to advanced topics like neural networks and their applications in Earth Science.
 By the end of this course, you'll have a foundation in both Python programming and Earth Science analysis techniques.

 ## [Syllabus](syllabus.md)